Natural Disaster Risk Management in the Southern Mountain Area in Jiangxi – People’s Republic of China

 Assignment: Team leader and Disaster Risk Management specialist

-- An integrated disaster risk management plan prepared for the
+Preparation of the Gubeicun integrated disaster risk management plan

 Outputs, activities and issues